ISAITB/docs-itb-ta/source/conformanceDashboard/index.rst

 Note additionally that selecting dependent values serves to limit the filter options that are presented.
 For example if a given organisation is selected, the systems available for filtering will be limited to that organisation to already exclude impossible combinations.

+Regarding organisation and system properties, these each present an **Add** button that, once clicked, will display a list of the available properties, a field or selection list to provide the filter value, and controls to confirm or cancel the filter.
+Multiple property filters can be added with the following semantics:

+* Values provided for the same property are applied using "OR" logic.
+* Values provided for different properties are applied using "AND" logic.

-The presented conformance statements are automatically updated whenever your filter options are modified, or when the filters are disabled.
+The presented conformance statements are automatically updated whenever your filter options are modified, or when the filters are removed altogether by clicking the
+**Enabled** toggle button.
+The filter panel may also be **collapsed and expanded** by clicking the panel's title while maintaining the defined filters.
-Note that applying no filtering is also the default case when you first visit this screen.
+The **Refresh** button is used to refresh the display of results based on the current filtering.
+Finally, note that applying no filtering is the default case when you first visit this screen.